Rural Arts Program

 - Approximately how many total hours did those volunteers serve in your organization?

 Please answer the following questions using data from your organization's last fiscal year.
 We are gathering this information to gain a sense of you your community participates in your programing.
 Please feel comfortable to enter zero in the question fields where that is the appropriate number.
-Also, please feel free to enter "No Data Collected", in the field(s) where your organization does not collect the requested information.
+Also, please feel free to enter "N/A", in the field(s) where your organization does not collect the requested information.

 - How many performances did your organization host or produce?